Merengue music: Arrangements

 During that decade, several composers, including Julio Alberto Hernández, Juan Espínola of La Vega and Juan Francisco García of Santiago, tried to resuscitate the dance by creating orchestrated, written scores based on folk merengue melodies.
-One of these was García's 1918 work titled "Ecos del Cibao."
+One of these was García's 1918 work titled "Ecos del Cibao".
 Composer Luis Alberti later reported that such pieces, especially the famous tune known as the Juangomero, were frequently played at the end of an evening's program that otherwise featured imported styles like waltzes, mazurkas, polkas, danzas, danzones, and one- and two-steps.

 While these early efforts in orchestrated merengue generally succeeded only in scandalizing their audiences, the political changes that occurred in the Dominican Republic over the next few years made a resurgence of the merengue possible.
 The resented North American invasion of 1916 seems to have made the general public more disposed to support autochthonous rhythms over imported ones, though the raucous rural accordion sound was still unacceptable to high-society tastes.
 Nevertheless, when Rafael Leonidas Trujillo took power in 1930, he imposed the merengue upon all levels of society, some say as a form of punishment for the elites that had previously refused to accept him.
 The soon-to-be dictator must also have realized the symbolic power of the rural folk music and its potential for creating support among the masses, since he took accordionists with him around the Republic during his campaign tours from the very beginning.

-Rafael Leonidas Trujillo
+Rafael Leónidas Trujillo

 Until the 1930s, the music was considered "immoral" by the general population.
 Its more descriptive and colorful name, perico ripiao (literally "ripped parrot" in Spanish), was said to have been the name of a brothel in Santiago where the music was played.
 Moralists tried to ban merengue music and the provocative dance that accompanied it, but with little success.

-Merengue experienced a sudden elevation of status during dictator Rafael Leonidas Trujillo's reign from 1930 to 1961.
+Merengue experienced a sudden elevation of status during dictator Rafael Leónidas Trujillo's reign from 1930 to 1961.
 Although he was from the south rather than the Cibao, he did come from a rural area and from a lower-class family, so he decided that the rural style of perico ripiao should be the Dominican national symbol.
 He ordered numerous merengues to be composed in his honor.
 With titles like "Literacy", "Trujillo is great and immortal", and "Trujillo the great architect", these songs describe his virtues and extol his contributions to the country.
 Trujillo's interest in and encouragement of merengue helped create a place for the music on the radio and in respectable ballrooms.
 Luis Alberti and other musicians began to play with "big band" or orquesta instrumentation, replacing the accordion with a horn section and initiating a split between this new, mostly urban style and mostly rural perico ripiao.
 New York City Latino radio is still dominated by orquesta merengue.